-1. An organization shall maintain master and site inventory records of all deals and games that have a state gaming stamp affixed to their flares.
+- 1. An organization shall maintain master and site inventory records of all deals and games that have a state gaming stamp affixed to their flares.
 The master records must include the sales invoice number, date received, name of game, dates of issuance to and received from a site, site name, date deal was placed, date game (that the deal was played as part of) was closed, and quarter the deal was reported on the tax return, by gaming stamp number.
 The site records must include the gaming stamp number, date received, date placed, and date game (that the deal was played as part of) was closed, by site and name of game.
 If an organization has only one site where inventory is stored, it may combine the master and site inventory records.
 Annually an organization shall reconcile its inventory records of all deals and games that have a state gaming stamp affixed to their flares that are recorded as being in play and in inventory as unplayed to the items that are actually in play and in inventory.
 This includes all games and deals that have not been reported on a tax return.
-A person who does not have sole access, shall count these items that are actually in play and in inventory, compare this count to the inventory records, and resolve any difference.
+A person who does not have sole access, shall count these items that are actually in play and in inventory, compare this count to the inventory records, and resolve any difference. - 2.
+An organization shall maintain master and site inventory records of paper bingo cards.
+The master records must include for each primary color and type of card, the sales invoice number, date received, number of cards bought, serial number, dates of issuance to a site, site name, and quantity of cards issued to the site, or include information prescribed by a method approved by the attorney general.
+If an organization has only one site where inventory is stored, it may combine the master and site inventory records.
+The site records for each series must include site name, primary color and type of card, serial number, quantity received, date received, and quantity issued and returned for each session, or include information prescribed by a method approved by the attorney general.
+Annually an organization shall reconcile its inventory records of paper bingo cards that are recorded as being in inventory to the cards that are actually in inventory.
+A person who does not have sole access, shall count these items that are actually in inventory, compare this count to the inventory records, and resolve any difference.